Sümeyra Koç: Career

-Upon her return to Turkey, Koç started taking acting lessons at Craft Acting Studios and Sadri Alışık Cultural Cente.
+Upon her return to Turkey, Koç started taking acting lessons at Craft Acting Studios and Sadri Alışık Cultural Center.

 She made her television debut with the TV series Galip Derviş adaptation of Monk, in which she played the character of Dilek.
 She had her first cinematic role 2013 with a part in the comedy movie Şevkat Yerimdar.
 In the same year she was cast in the popular fantasy series Sana Bir Sır Vereceğim as Duru, followed by another role as Havva in historical series Kurt Seyit ve Şura.

 She later appeared as Pervin on the TV program Otel Divane, and portrayed the character of Günce in the TV series Günebakan.
 In 2015, she played the character of Zeynep in the TV series Kara Kutu, and portrayed another character with the same name in the movie Saruhan.
 Her main breakthrough came in 2017, with her role as Farah in Fazilet Hanım ve Kızları which made her known in Turkey.